mvgmb/kube-dumper/README.md

 # kube-dumper

-K8s Backup Service that listens to K8s events and automatically updates K8s backup.
+Backup service for Kubernetes that keeps the cluster state history in a Git repository.
+Reacts to K8s events to detect state changes while encrypting secrets using Mozilla SOPS.

 ## Configuration